 Incorrect operation of the appliance or defective components can cause dangerous overheating.
 To prevent this, this appliance has a safety thermostat which interrupts the power supply.
-The appliance must be manually activated after the temperature drop, restoring the timer.
+The appliance must be manually activated after the temperature drop, restoring the timer

-5. To cancel the baking function, turn the oven mode and oven temp knobs to the OFF positions.
+To cancel the baking function, turn the oven mode and oven temp knobs to the OFF positions

-Figure 22: Oven rack positions Single Rack Baking
+Figure 22: Oven Rack Positions